dodeeric/json-files-ingestion-into-astra-vector-db/README.md

 python app.py

+Remarks:

-Remark: if the collection does not exist, it will be created.
+- If the collection does not exist, it will be created.
+- Go to https://astra.datastax.com to display the collection (json items and vectors)